-Believing that increasing higher education enrolment would improve the quality of the population and enhance national competitiveness in the globalising world, governments throughout the region have been ramping up efforts to educate their citizens.
+Believing that increasing higher education enrolment would improve the quality of the workforce and enhance national competitiveness in the globalising world, governments throughout the region have been ramping up efforts to educate their citizens.

 But their encouragement may have had unforeseen consequences.